 Kira Keane is a Partner at The Learning Accelerator.
-With more than 20 years of experience in communications and public affairs, Kira manages all internal and external communications for TLA.
-She also develops communications tools to help school districts implement blended learning.
+With more than 20 years of experience in communications and public affairs, Kira manages external communications for TLA, as well as resource dissemination strategies.
+She also develops communications tools and provides training workshops to help school districts implement blended and personalized learning.

 Kira has consulted for Fortune 500 companies, internet start-ups, education foundations, elected officials and major municipal agencies.
 She has extensive experience in media, community, and government relations.
-Kira is active in K-12 education issues, serving as Past-Chair of the Mill Valley Schools Community Foundation and managing communications campaigns for several public school funding measures.
+Kira is active in K-12 education issues, working with school community foundations and managing communications campaigns for several public school funding measures.
 Kira holds an undergraduate degree in international relations from Stanford University.

 Daniel Owens, Partner

 Daniel Owens is a Partner at The Learning Accelerator.
 He has a wealth of experience in education, philanthropy, and business strategy.
-His work at TLA focuses on helping districts purchase EdTech devices better, faster, and cheaper, as well as leading The Partnership for LA Schools district-wide blended learning implementation.
+His work at TLA focuses on identifying, capturing, and sharing promising Blended and Personalized Learning practices from across the country.
+Daniel previously spent most of his time focusing how helping districts purchase EdTech devices better, faster, and cheaper, and currently sits on the board of the Technology for Education Consortium.

 Daniel participated in Teach for America, where he taught underprivileged sixth graders math and science in south central Los Angeles.
 He joined TLA from J.P.
 Morgan, where he was an analyst in the Private Bank and focused on strategy and resource allocation.
 Daniel has served on young leadership boards for both his alma mater (William & Mary) and an education non-profit organization (Summer Search).
 He has an undergraduate degree in finance from William & Mary, a M.Ed. from Loyola Marymount University, and has studied economics and romance languages at the University of Buenos Aires as a Rotary Scholar.

-Jennifer Wolfe is a Program Advisor at The Learning Accelerator.
+Jennifer Wolfe is a Partner at The Learning Accelerator.
 Jennifer is a former CEO and experienced strategic advisor who has worked as a consultant for the last several years in the education industry, bringing more than 20 years of experience to help education reform organizations strengthen their strategic planning, program design, partnerships, marketing and communications.
-Jennifer’s work at TLA focuses on two areas in the blended learning ecosystem: the role of Open Education Resources and Mastery Based Learning.
+Jennifer’s work at TLA focuses on social engagement, partnerships and Open Education Resources.